zacanger/niddesa/text/generated-translations/cullaniddesa/10-chinese-google.md

 Summary:

-Those who can’t hold their cravings, have departed from cravings, have been puzzled are no owners, and have no attachments to desires and beings.
+Those who can't hold their cravings, have departed from cravings, have been puzzled are no owners, and have no attachments to desires and beings.
 He does not go further.Step relief.